Go to content

 Climate and landscape

 Even the summer is cooler and wetter than average, whilst the winters are long and hard, not infrequently enveloping the landscape with a Siberian chill.
-Frosts down to -20°C are no exception, with an annual average of 113 days of frost per year.
+Frosts down to -20°C are no exception, with an annual average of 98 days of frost per year.
 Yet that's not all the winter has to offer!
-78 days of snow also speak a very clear language.
+About 40 days of snow also speak a very clear language.

 The first frost usually comes as early as the end of October.
-Statistically, the first snow falls shortly after that, on November 10th.
-Frost and snow often stay until the end of May.
+Statistically, the first snow falls shortly after that, in November.
 It's not until then that more agreeable temperatures follow.
-An average annual temperature of just 6.5° C – only June, July and August count as frost-free months – leaves just four months for the seasons of spring, summer and autumn.
+An average annual temperature of just 7.5° C - only June, July and August count as frost-free months – leaves just four months for the seasons of spring, summer and autumn.

 Unique in the northern latitudes